Breaking up is hard to do... but it will soon become easier!

 Owens v Owens

-The saga of Mr and Mrs Owens hit the headlines in July when the Supreme Court gave judgment in the case of their disputed divorce.
+The saga of Mr and Mrs Owens hit the headlines in July 2018 when the Supreme Court gave judgment in the case of their disputed divorce.
 Mrs Owens had issued divorce proceedings more than three years earlier but, unlike the vast majority of divorces in this country, this particular divorce suit was defended by Mr Owens.
 Whilst the divorce petition issued by Mrs Owens had been based around her husband’s alleged ‘unreasonable behaviour’, Mr Owens argued that the marriage had essentially been successful and, as such, the marriage had not broken down irretrievably.
 The decision of the Supreme Court, which upheld the earlier decisions in the Court of Appeal and the Central Family Court, was that the marriage had broken down, but that Mrs Owens had not made out her ‘unreasonable behaviour’ allegations.
-The result was that Mrs Owens would have to remain married to Mr Owens until such time as she could pursue a divorce petition based upon five years’ separation.
-That will not be until 2020.
+The result was that Mrs Owens had to remain married to Mr Owens until such time as she could pursue a divorce petition based upon five years’ separation, which was not until 2020.

-In making the decision, the Supreme Court applied the law as it currently stands but, at the same time, invited Parliament to review the law.
+In making the decision, the Supreme Court applied the law as it currently stood but at the same time, invited Parliament to review the law.

-The consultation proposes that the sole ground for divorce should remain, but the changes should be made to remove the ‘fault’ and ‘time’ based supporting facts.
-It is proposed that it should be replaced with a notification process.
-The consultation runs until 10 December.
+The consultation proposed that the sole ground for divorce should remain, but the changes should be made to remove the ‘fault’ and ‘time’ based supporting facts.
+It was proposed that it should be replaced with a notification process.
+The consultation ran until 10 December 2018.

-The case of Owens is highly unusual.
+The case of Owens was highly unusual.
 However, it has brought the current law and arguments for its reform into sharp focus.
-Government data shows that there were 110,000 divorce petitions issued in England and Wales last year.
+Government data shows that there were 110,000 divorce petitions issued in England and Wales in 2017.
 Of those, only 2% were defended.
 Even fewer of the 2% actually proceeded to a contested divorce hearing.

-Proposals for divorce reform where put forward in the mid-1990’s as part of the Family Law Act 1996.
+Proposals for divorce reform were put forward in the mid-1990’s as part of the Family Law Act 1996.
 Those reforms were never enacted and so, at present, the divorce law is still enshrined in the Matrimonial Causes Act 1973.
-It could therefore be said that it is high time for there to be reform.

-For the time being, the existing law remains in place and will do for the foreseeable future.
+For the time being, the existing law remains in place, but not for much longer.